 Skiing vs Snowboarding: If it is your first time heading to the snow then you’ve got a decision to make, do you learn to ski or snowboard?

-Something you might want to keep in mind is that you can learn the basics of skiing in a day, so if you’re only trying it out for a weekend this might be a better option.
+Something you might want to keep in mind is that you can learn the basics of skiing in a day.
+So if you’re only trying it out for a weekend this will be the better option for you.
 But if you really want to enjoy it and get properly proficient in skiing then you’ll need to relearn the proper way to ski in the future.

-However, when it comes to snowboarding, it will take you a bit longer learn, realistically it’ll take you about 3 days to get comfortable on a snowboard.
+However, when it comes to snowboarding, it will take you a bit longer to learn.
+Realistically it’ll take you about 3 days to get comfortable on a snowboard.
 But once you’ve got it, there is nothing else to learn, the rest is all practice.

-Fitting Snow Chains: Let’s say you are driving to the snowfields with a 2WD car and are required to carry snow chains.
+Fitting Snow Chains: Let’s say you are driving through the Snowy Mountains with a 2WD car during the winter, then you will be are required to carry snow chains.

 Give Yourself a Break: Pro-tip, if you’re planning your first snow trip give yourself an opportunity for a rest day every few days.
-It doesn’t matter how fit you think you are, snowboarding and skiing use different muscles, and if you are learning you really are going to need a day to recover after 3 or 4 days.
-It’ll actually speed up your learning process as well to allow yourself to recover.
+It doesn’t matter how fit you think you are, snowboarding and skiing use different muscles than you would typically use.

-So just account for that when you are planning your trip.
+When you are planning your trip, account for that.
+Especially if you are staying in the mountains for a week or longer.
 Why not take the opportunity to see some of the other attractions around the Snowy Mountains have to offer?
-Here are my picks of the best things to see and do in the region.
+I’ve put together a separate blog post with the best things to see and do in the region.

 I hope you have picked up some useful information to help in planning your trip to the New South Wales Snowy Mountains.